Orgasm: Two-stage model

 The traditional view of male orgasm is that there are two stages: emission accompanying orgasm, almost instantly followed by a refractory period.
 The refractory period is the recovery phase after orgasm during which it is physiologically impossible for a man to have additional orgasms.
 In 1966, Masters and Johnson published pivotal research about the phases of sexual stimulation.
-Their work included women and men, and, unlike Alfred Kinsey in 1948 and 1953, tried to determine the physiological stages before and after orgasm.
+Their work included women and men and—unlike Kinsey in 1948 and 1953—tried to determine the physiological stages before and after orgasm.

-Masters and Johnson argued that, in the first stage, "accessory organs contract and the male can feel the ejaculation coming; two to three seconds later the ejaculation occurs, which the man cannot constrain, delay, or in any way control" and that, in the second stage, "the male feels pleasurable contractions during ejaculation, reporting greater pleasure tied to a greater volume of ejaculate".
-They reported that, unlike females, "for the man the resolution phase includes a superimposed refractory period" and added that "many males below the age of 30, but relatively few thereafter, have the ability to ejaculate frequently and are subject to only very short refractory periods during the resolution phase".
-Masters and Johnson equated male orgasm and ejaculation and maintained the necessity for a refractory period between orgasms.
+Masters and Johnson state that in the first stage, "accessory organs contract and the male can feel the ejaculation coming; two to three seconds later the ejaculation occurs, which the man cannot constrain, delay, or in any way control" and in the second stage, "the male feels pleasurable contractions during ejaculation, reporting greater pleasure tied to a greater volume of ejaculate".
+They report "for the man the resolution phase includes a superimposed refractory period" and "many males below the age of 30, but relatively few thereafter, have the ability to ejaculate frequently and are subject to only very short refractory periods during the resolution phase".
+Masters and Johnson equate male orgasm and ejaculation and maintain the necessity for a refractory period between orgasms.

-Subsequent and multiple orgasms
+Multiplicity

-There has been little scientific study of multiple orgasm in men.
-Dunn and Trost defined male multiple orgasm as "two or more orgasms with or without ejaculation and without, or with only very limited, de-tumescence (loss of erection) during one and the same sexual encounter".
-Although, due to the refractory period, it is rare for men to achieve multiple orgasms, some men have reported having multiple, consecutive orgasms, particularly without ejaculation.
+There has been little scientific study of multiple orgasms in men.
+Dunn and Trost define multiple male orgasms as "two or more orgasms with or without ejaculation and without, or with only very limited, de-tumescence (loss of erection) during one and the same sexual encounter".
+Although it is rare for men to achieve multiple orgasms, some men have reported having multiple consecutive orgasms, particularly without ejaculation.
 There may not be an obvious refractory period, and the final orgasm may cause a refractory period.
 Multiple orgasms are more commonly reported in very young men than in older men.
-In younger men, the refractory period may only last a few minutes, but last more than an hour in older men.
+In younger men, the refractory period may only last a few minutes, but in older men it may last more than an hour.

-An increased infusion of the hormone oxytocin during ejaculation is believed to be chiefly responsible for the refractory period, and the amount by which oxytocin is increased may affect the length of each refractory period.
+An increased production of oxytocin during ejaculation is believed to be chiefly responsible for the refractory period, and the amount by which oxytocin is increased may affect the length of each refractory period.
 A scientific study to successfully document natural, fully ejaculatory, multiple orgasms in an adult man was conducted at Rutgers University in 1995.
 During the study, six fully ejaculatory orgasms were experienced in 36 minutes, with no apparent refractory period.